jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ![carrer-advice-workflow](./figures/career-advice-flow.png)

-Changing the state of the dropdown from "Waiting" to "Get Jobs: triggers a Google Apps Script.
+Changing the state of the dropdown from "Waiting" to "Get Jobs" triggers a Google Apps Script.
 The script takes the data from that row and sends it to a Digital Ocean Serverless Function that's waiting for requests at a particular URL.
 The Digital Ocean Function does almost no work.
 It's only purpose is to trigger a deployed Trigger.dev task with the spreadsheet data.
 Think of it as a webhook.
 Inside the task, the payload is destructured and integrated into